lando/leia/README.md

 ## Skipping

 You can also skip tests.
-This is useful if you want to stub out a test to do later but don't have the time to do right now.
+This is useful if you want to stub out a test for later.

 ```bash
 # Should write this test later and dont want to forget it